YowSiaoKang/tp/docs/UserGuide.md

 What you should see:
 ![find](images/features/find.png)

-### Deleting a person : `delete`
+### Deleting a volunteer : `delete`

-Deletes the specified person from the volunteer contacts.
+Deletes the specified volunteer from the volunteer contacts.

 Format: `delete INDEX`